-San Mateo County Mosquito and Vector Control District is an independent special district formed by the residents of San Mateo County in 1916 to control mosquitoes and protect the health and comfort of local residents.
+The San Mateo County Mosquito and Vector Control District is an independent special district formed by the residents of San Mateo County in 1916 to control mosquitoes and protect the health and comfort of local residents.
 The District currently encompasses all 455 square miles of San Mateo County.
 It covers most of the Peninsula south of San Francisco, bordered on the east by San Francisco Bay and on the west by the Pacific Ocean.
 The area enjoys a mild, Mediterranean climate ranging in temperature from an average low of 42 degrees F in winter, to an average high of 80 degrees F in summer.
 Average annual rainfall is 23 inches, most of which is received between November and May.
 Approximately 760,000 people live within the District's boundaries.
 Services provided by the District include mosquito control, yellowjacket and wasp nest removal, municipal rat control, surveillance for vector-borne diseases, and advice to property owners on issues related to vectors.
-In FY 20-21, the District has an annual budget of approximately \$6.0 million.
+In FY 21-22, the District had an annual budget of approximately \$15.0 million of which \$7.8 million was a one-time purchase of real property.
 It is supported by a Special Mosquito Control parcel tax and portion of ad valorem taxes in the oldest portion of the District, and a benefit assessment in the North and West Assessment area (Figure 1).